abuiles/ember-101/hands-on.md

 </form>
 ~~~~~~~~

-T> As we mentioned in conventions, we should always use kebab-case when naming our files, it applies the same for partials, in ember-cli they should start with a dash, followed by the partial name: **-form.hbs**.
+T> As we mentioned in conventions, we should always use kebab-case
+T> when naming our files, it applies the same for partials, in ember-cli
+T> they should start with a dash, followed by the partial name (**-form.hbs**)
+T> This is different to what Ember's website suggest
+T> which is using underscore.

 Then we should modify the template **app/templates/friends/new.hbs** to include the partial: